Enhanced Generative Model Evaluation with Clipped Density and Coverage: Implementation details

-For DINOv2-FFHQ-LDM, $N=50000$ and $d=1024$, the original \emph{P-precision} and \emph{P-recall} implementation fails due to out-of-memory errors, trying to allocate an additional 24GB of RAM on top of the already used 73GB ($=24\times 3 + 1$).
-This implementation stores four pairwise distance matrices (while \texttt{prdc.py} for \emph{Precision}, \emph{Recall}, \emph{Density} and \emph{Coverage} stores one.)
+For DINOv2-FFHQ-LDM, where $N=50000$ and $d=1024$, the original \emph{P-precision} and \emph{P-recall} implementation fails due to out-of-memory errors, as it attempts to allocate an additional 24GB of RAM on top of the 73GB already in use ($73=24\times 3 + 1$).
+This implementation stores four pairwise distance matrices, whereas \texttt{prdc.py} (for \emph{Precision}, \emph{Recall}, \emph{Density}, and \emph{Coverage}) stores only one.